uclibs/scholar_use_cases/search_retrieval/search_retrieval_use_cases.md

 `So that:` I can find things that are more meaningfully related to my search

 `Done looks like:` A keyword search more prominently ranks results where my keyword is used more prominently compared to other records

+## Submission 8 - Linked Data
+`As a:` metadata specialist

+`I want:` to use URIs in some fields of my record instead of text strings

+`So that:` the metadata in my record is linked to authority records

+`Done looks like:` I can paste URIs into any field on the metadata input form and the links will display in the user view of the bib record.
+The help section has lists of where I can find URIs.